joshnuss/dependency/README.md

 Dependency injection allows you to swap out dependencies when unit testing your modules.

-In test mode a `Registry` is used that holds a mapping between dependency name and implementation.
+In test mode, dependency resolution is dynamic (it uses a `Registry` lookup the current implementation).
-In dev and production mode, the dependency is compiled inline - there is no perormance hit.
+In dev and production mode, doing a lookup would be slow and cause a bottleneck, so the dependency is compiled inline with a macro - eliminating any perormance hit.

 Inspired by [constantizer](https://github.com/aaronrenner/constantizer)